SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

-The evaluation of \eqref{eq:notion-of-merit-per-layer:ReLU-FNN}, respectively \eqref{eq:notion-of-merit-per-layer:ResNet} is simple.
+The evaluation of the Frobenius norm, \eqref{eq:notion-of-merit-per-layer:ReLU-FNN}, is simple and numerically inexpensive.
 To obtain the gradients, we suspend training and temporarily build a fully extended network with layers added at all potential positions.
 We populate the weights and biases by copying the current value of $\thetaold$ into the respective positions and initializing the newly added weights and biases as described in \cref{subsection:initialization}.
 We then evaluate $\fextended(\thetaextended)$ once and simultaneously its gradients \wrt all parameters by a single forward-backward pass, without updating any of the weights.
 This corresponds to a single full-batch gradient descent step with zero learning rate.
-The quantities \eqref{eq:notion-of-merit-per-layer:ReLU-FNN} or \eqref{eq:notion-of-merit-per-layer:ResNet} can then be evaluated easily layer by layer.
+The quantity in \eqref{eq:notion-of-merit-per-layer:ReLU-FNN} can then be easily evaluated layer by layer.

-In case of a mini-batch algorithm, $\nabla_W \fextended(\thetaextended)$ is not available at once.
-We therefore perform an entire epoch of mini-batch SGD steps with zero learning rate to get access to $\nabla_W \fextended(\thetaextended)$ before evaluating \eqref{eq:notion-of-merit-per-layer:ReLU-FNN}, and similarly for \eqref{eq:notion-of-merit-per-layer:ResNet}.
-Having determined the largest of these values among all layers, we discard the fully extended network, insert the selected layer into the baseline model, initialize the new weights and biases, and resume training.
+In case of a mini-batch training algorithm, $\nabla_W \fextended(\thetaextended)$ is not available at once.
+We therefore perform an entire epoch of mini-batch SGD steps with zero learning rate to get access to $\nabla_W \fextended(\thetaextended)$ before evaluating its norm, \eqref{eq:notion-of-merit-per-layer:ReLU-FNN}.
+It would be possible to trade accuracy for computational efficiency by computing the sensitivities on a (large) mini-batch instead.
+Having determined the largest of these norms across all potential new layers, we discard the fully extended network, insert the selected layer into the baseline model, initialize the new weights and biases as described in \cref{subsection:initialization}, and resume training.